 If you are unhappy with your car insurance provider or simply searching for a cheaper option, make sure that you compare quotes from a variety of different providers.
 Use our auto insurance quote comparison tool to get started, and be sure to look into our top recommended providers.

 USAA auto insurance is only available to military members and their families.
 If you are eligible to purchase USAA insurance, we think there is no better choice.
-Offering a range of discount options, USAA provides full coverage auto insurance that is both comprehensive and inexpensive.
+Offering a range of discount options, USAA provides affordable full coverage auto insurance.

 In an effort to provide accurate and unbiased information to consumers, our expert review team collects data from dozens of auto insurance providers to formulate rankings of the best insurers.
 Companies receive a score in each of the following categories, as well as an overall weighted score out of 5.0 stars.